 • has all references in clause 2 (References) qualified in accordance with [ITU-T A.5].

-Annex E Presentation style of amendments and corrigenda
+Annex E Presentation styles of amendments and corrigenda

 (This annex forms an integral part of this Recommendation.)

-This annex describes a suggested presentation format for amendments and corrigenda. ditors and rapporteurs are invited to consider the application of the following presentation in the amendments and corrigenda submitted to ITU, in order to help determine the modifications and to facilitate the processing of texts by TSB.
+This annex describes suggested presentation formats for amendments and corrigenda, taking into account the TSAG decision to favour their publication in consolidated (integral) format ([b-T13-TSAG-R7] §13.4.5).
+To help identify the modifications and to facilitate the processing of texts by TSB, editors and rapporteurs are invited to consider applying the guidelines described in this annex when submitting amendments and corrigenda to ITU.

+As far as practicable, TSB will publish the amendment or corrigendum merged into the latest published version of the Recommendation.
+The published version will use revision marks to reflect the changes introduced.

+In order to minimize mistakes and the involuntary omission of previously approved changes, it is preferred that editors and rapporteurs submit for publication amendments and corrigenda already integrated into the latest published text of the Recommendation (this could be the base text, an amendment or a corrigendum).
+Care should be taken that all changes relative to the latest published version are reflected in revision marks, even if these are minimal or editorial.

 This proposal applies to ITU-T texts only.
 The presentation of ITU-T | ISO/IEC common texts is governed by [ITU-T A.23].

-E.1 Preferred presentation format
+E.1 Preferred presentation for delta format

+The guidelines in this clause should be followed when delta format is used instead of the preferred consolidated (integral) format.

 The principle of the format is to present changes with revision marks and to replace unchanged text with ellipses, keeping only the necessary parts to help locate the modified parts.

 The following fixed header is added in italics to the text: